innovyze/Open-Source-Support/03 ICMLive/01 TSDB scripts/0001 - USGS Data/README.md

 * Observed levels
 * Observed rainfall

-These can be easily added to the list, alongside parameter codes.
+More sites can be easily added to the list, as well as additional measurement parameter codes.
 The code is run by calling the `Get-Data` function with parameters relative to the gauges that are required to be downloaded.
 Times come from USGS as local to the site, but are converted to UTC+00 by the script for consistency of output for TSDB consumption.